sathlur/filters-in-redis/Readme.md

 `DBF.Create <key> interval max_error`

-Creates a dynamic bloom filter named <key> initially holding just one bloom filter where each bloom filter can  contain a maximum of ​ interval elements and maintains a false positive error of ​max_error
+Creates a dynamic bloom filter named _<key>_ initially holding just one bloom filter where each bloom filter can contain a maximum of _interval_ elements and maintains a false positive error of *max_error*

 `DBF.Add <key> <value>`

-Adds element ​ value ​ to the topmost (active) bloom filter of the dynamic bloom filter named ​ key If the topmost bloom filter is full, a new bloom filter is created
+Adds element _value_ to the topmost (active) bloom filter of the dynamic bloom filter named _key_ If the topmost bloom filter is full, a new bloom filter is created

 `DBF.Check <key> <value>`

-Checks for the element ​ value ​ in the dynamic bloom filter named ​ key Checks for the possibility of presence of the element in each bloom filter of the dynamic bloom.
+Checks for the element _value_ in the dynamic bloom filter named _key_ Checks for the possibility of presence of the element in each bloom filter of the dynamic bloom.
 Only if every bloom filter denies containing the element, it is concluded that the element has indeed not been added till now